codio-content/Javascript_for_web_development-Accessing_and_modifying_content_with_Javascript/.guides/content/That-s-all-folks-3d5f.md

-We have seen how to load a script tag and how to use a timer, how to manipulate the DOM and how to use jQuery to manipulate our documents.
+In this unit, we have seen a lot.
+We have seen how to create our embed our scripts in HTML pages.
+We have then seen how to use callbacks and setInterval to create timers.
+Then we saw how to run our script only when the page is loaded.
+After that we show how to manipulate the DOM and CSS using pure javascript.
+Finally we saw a brief introduction to the jQuery library and how to manipulate the DOM and CSS with it.

+In the next unit we will see an introduction to HTML forms, and how to handle them with pure JS and with jQuery.